awebneck/object_daddy/README.markdown

       gem 'object-daddy'
     end

-Once installed, to set up your exemplars directory, run `rails g object-daddy`
+Once installed, to set up your exemplars directory, run `rails g object-daddy` (if using with Rails)

 ## Using Object Daddy